silvn/snapdragon/src/kmerizer/README.md

 kmers are binned uniformly into 256 bins using a hash function with a random lookup table to distribute load evenly.

 When the chunk of memory gets full, we take a break from reading input sequences, and sort and uniqify the kmers in each bin. qsort lets you do this by specifying a comparison function.
-We are using memcmp() because OS developers are probably better programmers.
 Once sorted, write the distinct kmers and their counts to output files.
 Then you reuse the huge chunk of memory and resume parsing kmers from the input sequences.

 After all the sequences have been read in, another round of sort/uniq/serialization happens for the last batch of kmers.
 Then, if necessary, batches are merged.